hazelgrove/livelits-paper/pldi21/artifact/README.txt

      not be a variable).
 It is not actually needed but can be used if desired.

      The model type for $slidy is a pair of integers (the current and a splice reference for the splice that determines the max value.)
+     The splice_name type (a.k.a.
+SpliceRef in the paper) is Int.

      The action type is an integer, corresponding to a click action at that location.